-As all members of the WTAMU community are responsible for maintaining the academic integrity of the University's mission, any member of the community may report and is responsible for reporting known violations of the academic integrity code to a faculty member, direct supervisor, academic dean or Executive Vice President and Provost (EVPP).
+As all members of the WTAMU community are responsible for maintaining the academic integrity of the University's mission, any member of the community may report and is responsible for reporting known violations of the academic integrity code to a faculty member, direct supervisor, academic dean or vice president for academic affairs (VPAA).
 Violations shall be construed as any action outlined in the Code of Student Life or the violation of any other University code or regulation that impacts the University's ability to meet the academic expectations that it has set forth in its mission statement.